-- Observation: One or multiple analytes in the QCM panel show lower results over time, indicating possible degradation. - One analyte is degrading: Focus on potential individual anomalies such as instrument calibration or handling errors specific to that analyte. - Multiple analytes degrading: Investigate broader issues such as batch quality, reagent problems, systemic testing errors, or issues with the reconstitution or preparation process.
-Ensure the QCM was prepared correctly, as errors here can lead to widespread low analyte concentrations across the panel. - Details to Record: - QCM lot number - Storage conditions before and after receipt (e.g., Frozen, Lyophilized, Liquid) - o Testing instrument and method used - $\circ \quad \text{Date and time of testing} \\$
+- Observation: One or multiple analytes in the QCM panel are lower than the acceptable range. - One Analyte Out of Range: Focus on potential individual anomalies such as instrument calibration or handling errors specific to that analyte. - Multiple Analytes Out of Range: Investigate broader issues such as batch quality, reagent problems, systemic testing errors, or issues with the reconstitution or preparation process.
+Ensure the QCM was prepared correctly, as errors here can lead to widespread low analyte concentrations across the panel. - Details to Record: - QCM lot number - Storage conditions before and after receipt (e.g., Frozen, Lyophilized, Liquid) - o Testing instrument and method used - Date and time of testing